mmurray/play-mustache/README.md

 		</li>
 	#{/mustache.template}

-You can then use the template within your view using the `mustache.print` tag like this:
+You can then use the template within your view using the `mustache.print` tag:

 	<ul id="tasks">
 	#{list tasks, as: 'task'}